oracle/fmw-kubernetes/docs-source/content/wccontent-domains/oracle-cloud/prepare-environment-wcc-domain/_index.md

 # Exit from the container
 exit
 ```
+> Note: In the create and drop schema commands above, pass additional components ( -component IPM -component CAPTURE ) if IPM and CAPTURE applications are enabled resepectively.

 ### Create Oracle WebCenter Content domain

 Now that you have your Docker images and you have created your RCU schemas, you are ready to create your domain.
 To continue, follow the Step-3 and Step-4.